Trusted WordPress tutorials, when you need them most.

 • Allow users to request the deletion of their data from your website.

-Having said that, let’s take a look at how to easily create GDPR-compliant WordPress forms.
+With that in mind, we’ll take a look at how to easily create GDPR-compliant WordPress forms.
 You can click the links below to jump ahead to any section:

+We use WPForms on our site for all our contact forms as well as for our annual survey.
 You can read our complete WPForms review for more details.

 First, you need to install and activate the WPForms plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.